Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Cold stream model and relevant time-scales

 where $S$ is the surface between the stream and the CGM.
 We note that a different scaling is found by \citet{Ji2019} with $v_{\rm{in}} \propto t_{\rm{cool}}^{-1/2}$, similarly to the weak cooling case in \citet{Tan2021}.
 While we discuss the scaling in our simulations, higher resolution simulations targeting specifically the mixing layer \citep{Fielding2020,Tan2021} might be needed to investigate the origin of the scaling properly in the presence of magnetic field and thermal conduction.
 Such work is beyond the scope of this paper.

-The initial evolution of the mixing layer is also important as it can define the strength of the initial KHI growth.
+The evolution of the radiative mixing layer is also important as it can stabilize the stream against the KHI.
 The initial growth of the mixing layer before its steady evolution due to cooling can be described by the shearing time \citep{Mandelker2019,Mandelker2020a},

 with the dimensionless growth rate defined by the empirical fitting value $\alpha \sim 0.042+0.168\rm{exp}\left(-3\mathcal{M}_{\rm{tot}}^2\right)$ \citep{Dimotakis1991}, where the total Mach number is defined with the sound speed of both phases $\mathcal{M}_{\rm{tot}}= V_{\stream}/\left(c_{\stream}+c_{\cgm}\right)$.